Idaho officials extend statewide school closure

-BOISE (AP) — Idaho officials on Monday extended the statewide school closure because of the coronavirus through the end of the academic year, or until social distancing requirements are lifted.
+BOISE — Idaho officials on Monday extended the statewide school closure through the end of the academic year or until social distancing requirements stemming from the coronavirus are lifted.

 The Idaho State Board of Education voted unanimously to extend school closures past the April 20 date for possible re-opening.